Vivek-Vaidya/Vivek-Vaidya/README.md

-- 👋 Hi, I’m @Vivek-Vaidya
+- 👋 Hi, I’m @Vivek-Vaidya;
 - 👀 I’m interested in Web development;
 - 🌱 I’m currently learning the backend development from the course provided by the meta;
-- 💞️ I’m looking to intern;
+- 💞️ I’m looking to contribute to the Open Source;
 - 📫 How to reach me : just drop a mail vaidya764@gmail.com

 <!---